Skip to content

 3. Py_Initialize()s an embedded CPython and starts http.server on a loopback port in a daemon thread, serving dist/ (resolved next to the binary);

-4. opens an OS-native webview and navigates to that loopback URL.
+4. opens either an OS-native webview or a CEF browser window and navigates to that loopback URL.

-5. jac nacompile lowers the host to a native binary via Jac's pure-Jac linker (no cc/ld), recording libwebview.so as a needed library with an $ORIGIN runpath.
+5. jac nacompile lowers the host to a native binary via Jac's pure-Jac linker (no cc/ld), recording the renderer libraries with an $ORIGIN runpath.

-The native webview binding, build tooling, and a dependency-free test suite live inside the package under jac_desktop/native/webview/.
+The native webview binding, build tooling, and a dependency-free test suite live inside jaclang core under jaclang/runtimelib/client/targets/desktop/native/webview/.
+The CEF binding, pinned CEF fetch tooling, and QA checklist live under jaclang/runtimelib/client/targets/desktop/native/cef/.

 Status#